seftimie/TeachableMachine4YoutubeNetflix/README.md

 ### Todos:

 * Not the best code out there... but hey it's just a nice demo;
-* maybe someday, someone (not me) could write an Chrome Extension when you can specify the url custom model and some gestures (eg: when class "x" probability 1.00 then "press space");
+* maybe someday, someone (not me) could write an Chrome Extension where you can specify your custom model url and some gestures (eg: when class "x" probability 1.00 then "press space");

 Enjoy it !

-PD: Don't use this for gym sessions.
-It's a disaster, [Karl's mommy](https://www.linkedin.com/in/cornelia-nicoleta-radulescu-6b3b7b16a/) just try it out and was a big fail 😐
+PD: Don't use this for gym sessions 💪💪💪 - it's a disaster !!!!
+[Karl's mommy](https://www.linkedin.com/in/cornelia-nicoleta-radulescu-6b3b7b16a/) just tried it out and was a big fail 😐